-South Korea: Detained Ship 'Most Likely' Carrying Bunker Fuel
+South Korea: Detained Ship "Most Likely" Carrying Bunker Fuel

 Asia/Pacific News

-South Korea: Detained Ship 'Most Likely' Carrying Bunker Fuel
+South Korea: Detained Ship "Most Likely" Carrying Bunker Fuel

 Yeosu, South Korea (file image/pixabay)